Microsoft Licensing: Virtualization

 PitfallWhat Goes WrongHow to Avoid It

-Unlicensed host in clusterDRS/vMotion moves VM to a host that isn't licensed for that workloadLicense every host in the cluster identically, or enforce affinity rules preventing VM movement to unlicensed nodes
+Unlicensed host in clusterDRS/vMotion moves VM to a host that is not licensed for that workloadLicense every host in the cluster identically, or enforce affinity rules preventing VM movement to unlicensed nodes

-Standard Edition VM sprawlHost licensed for Standard (2 VMs) but 5+ VMs deployed over time without additional license stackingAutomated monitoring of VM counts per host against license entitlements; alerts when threshold exceeded
+Standard Edition VM sprawlHost licensed for Standard (2 VMs) but 5+ VMs deployed over time without additional stackingAutomated monitoring of VM counts per host against license entitlements

-VDI without VDAUsers access Windows 10/11 VMs from thin clients or Macs without VDA or Windows E3/E5 licensingAudit VDI access methods; ensure every accessing device/user is covered by VDA, Windows E3/E5 per user, or SA roaming rights
+VDI without VDAUsers access Windows 10/11 VMs from thin clients or Macs without VDA or E3/E5 licensingAudit VDI access methods; ensure every accessing device/user is covered

 Hosting third parties on volume licensesCompany hosts subsidiary or client VMs under EA rather than SPLAReview multi-tenant scenarios with licensing advisor; use SPLA for any external-facing hosted services

-License model mismatchSome SQL VMs on per-core, others on Server+CAL, environments merged without reconciliationMaintain clear inventory: how each VM is licensed, which model applies, documented per-host and per-VM
+License model mismatchSome SQL VMs on per-core, others on Server+CAL, environments merged without reconciliationMaintain clear inventory: how each VM is licensed, which model applies

 Microsoft's audit focus has shifted towards cloud and virtualization compliance.
 Recent audit campaigns target: Windows Server Datacenter vs Standard miscounting (organizations claiming Datacenter rights with only Standard licenses), SQL Server core counts on VMs (vCPU increases without corresponding license true-ups), SPLA compliance (hosting providers using volume licenses for third-party workloads), and Azure Hybrid Benefit over-claiming (applying more licenses than owned to Azure VMs).
-The Broadcom/VMware migration wave is expected to trigger additional audit activity as organizations restructure their virtualization estates — creating licensing gaps during transition periods.
+The Broadcom/VMware migration wave is expected to trigger additional audit activity as organizations restructure their virtualization estates.

 Frequently Asked Questions

-Yes — every host where a VM can run must be licensed.
+Yes.
+Every host where a VM can run must be licensed.
 In a DRS-enabled VMware cluster, that means every node.
-If you use affinity rules to restrict VM placement to specific hosts, only those hosts need licensing — but you must document and enforce those rules, and auditors will verify they're active.
+If you use affinity rules to restrict VM placement to specific hosts, only those hosts need licensing but you must document and enforce those rules.
 The safest approach is licensing every cluster node identically with Datacenter edition.

-Datacenter becomes cost-effective at approximately 6–8+ VMs per host, depending on core counts and specific pricing.
-It also makes sense for any cluster where VMs move freely between hosts (avoiding the complexity of Standard stacking and affinity rules), for environments running Hyper-V containers with isolation, and when you need unlimited VM rights for future growth without relicensing.
-Calculate the break-even for your specific server configuration — our optimization service can model this.
+Datacenter becomes cost-effective at approximately 6 to 8+ VMs per host, depending on core counts and specific pricing.
+It also makes sense for any cluster where VMs move freely between hosts, for environments running Hyper-V containers with isolation, and when you need unlimited VM rights for future growth without relicensing.
+Our optimization service can model the break-even for your specific server configuration.

 Introduced in October 2022, it waives the 90-day license reassignment rule for Windows Server licenses with active Software Assurance or subscription licenses.
-Previously, Windows Server licenses were tied to a host for 90 days — VMs couldn't move without Datacenter on every node.
+Previously, Windows Server licenses were tied to a host for 90 days.
 Now, with SA, Standard edition licenses can be reassigned between hosts as frequently as needed within a server farm.
-This was a major change that many organizations haven't yet leveraged.
+This was a major change that many organizations have not yet leveraged.

-Yes — if you have Windows Server or SQL Server licenses with active Software Assurance, you can apply them through Azure Hybrid Benefit when migrating VMware workloads to Azure IaaS or Azure Stack HCI.
+Yes.
+If you have Windows Server or SQL Server licenses with active Software Assurance, you can apply them through Azure Hybrid Benefit when migrating VMware workloads to Azure IaaS or Azure Stack HCI.
 This can reduce Azure compute costs by up to 40% for Windows VMs and up to 55% for SQL Server (combined with reserved instances).
-It's one of the most valuable tools for making the financial case for VMware-to-Azure migration.
-Ensure your SA is current — the benefit expires immediately when SA lapses.
+Ensure your SA is current as the benefit expires immediately when SA lapses.

 With SQL Server Enterprise edition + active Software Assurance, licensing all physical cores on a host grants the right to run unlimited SQL Server VMs on that host.
 In a cluster, every host must be licensed the same way.
-This means you can spin up as many SQL instances as the hardware supports without counting individual VM core licenses — enormously simplifying compliance in dynamic environments.
+This means you can spin up as many SQL instances as the hardware supports without counting individual VM core licenses.
 Without SA, this unlimited virtualization right does not apply and each VM must be licensed individually by vCPU count.

 You need Windows Server licenses for every Hyper-V host (Standard or Datacenter depending on VM density), plus all guest OS and application licenses remain required (SQL Server, Exchange, etc.).
-The VMware-to-Hyper-V migration eliminates VMware subscription costs but doesn't change Microsoft licensing requirements for the guest workloads.
+The VMware-to-Hyper-V migration eliminates VMware subscription costs but does not change Microsoft licensing requirements for the guest workloads.
 If you already have Windows Server Datacenter in your EA, the host licensing may already be covered.
-Windows Admin Center now includes a free VMware-to-Hyper-V conversion wizard (preview) that handles online replication without agents.

 Optimize Your Microsoft Virtualization Licensing